Mark Vincent

 Mark Vincent (born 4 September 1993) is an Australian tenor of operatic pop.
 Vincent won the third season of Australia's Got Talent in 2009 and immediately signed with Sony Music Australia.
 As of 2018, Vincent has released seven studio albums and one "best of".

-History
+Early life

 Vincent was born in Caringbah, New South Wales.

+Career

 In February 2009, Vincent appeared on the third season of Australia's Got Talent singing "Nessun dorma".
 On 22 April 2009, Vincent was declared the winner and immediately signed with Sony Music Australia.
 Vincent released his debut studio album, My Dream – Mio Visione in July 2009.
 The album peaked at number 2 on the ARIA Charts and was certified platinum.
 In 2010, Vincent released Compass which peaked at number 5 and The Great Tenor Songbook which peaked at number 18.

 In 2011, Vincent released his fourth album, Songs from the Heart which peaked at number 10.
 In 2013, Vincent released The Quartet Sessions, followed by Best So Far in April 2014.
 In 2014, Vincent made his music theatre debut in the highly acclaimed Australian production of Dirty Dancing, which played 130 shows around the country.